-Top typefaces most admired by world-renowned designers
+The most admired typefaces by world-renowned designers

 Choosing the right typeface for your design makes all the difference.
 But with tens of thousands of font families to choose from, it can be a daunting task.
 So, wouldn’t it be great to start with a short list of typefaces, hand-picked by world-renowned designers?

-Over four years and across eight issues, 8 Faces magazine interviewed 64 world-renowned designers, including; Erik Spiekermann, Jessica Hische, Michael Bierut, Nina Stössinger, Mark Simonson & Seb Lester, as well as owners of respected type foundries such as, Font Smith, Type Together and Process Type.
+Over four years and across eight issues, 8 Faces magazine interviewed 64 world-renowned designers, including; Erik Spiekermann, Jessica Hische, Michael Bierut, Nina Stössinger, Mark Simonson & Seb Lester, as well as owners of respected type foundries such as Font Smith, Type Together and Process Type.
 And they would always ask these world-renowned designers this question: “If you could use just eight typefaces, which would you choose?”

 After counting the number of times each typeface was chosen in consensus, 8 Faces magazine put together a list of those top typefaces.
 Below are the top 10 typefaces that were chosen by these world-renowned designers and typographers.
 See if your favourites are listed or view all 25 here.

-Top typefaces chosen by world-renowned designers
+The top typefaces which were chosen by world-renowned designers

 Chosen 11 times by world-renowned designers.
-Georgia was originally designed for clarity on low resolution screens, for Microsoft.
+Georgia was originally designed for clarity on low-resolution screens, for Microsoft.
 The typeface has a large x-height and ascenders that rise above the cap height, making it a sturdy yet friendly typeface that features on millions of websites.